-INOKS' mission is to provide substantial and resilient wealth creation for stakeholders by impact investing in sustainable commodities (agriculture, food, renewable energy, recycled metals) value chains.
-INOKS' vision is to become the market leader by adapting how capital is most efficiently channelled to the real economy using both innovation and its values (rigor and excellence, team work, integrity).
+INOKS' mission is to provide substantial and resilient wealth creation for stakeholders by channelling impactful investments to support sustainable value chains worldwide (namely across agriculture, food, renewable energy).
+INOKS' vision is to become a market leader in deploying capital efficiently and sustainably to real economy actors using both innovation and its values (rigor and excellence, teamwork, integrity).

-Since its inception in 2004, INOKS channels capital for growth to companies ranging from SMEs to Majors with a high focus on Emerging Markets through managed collective investments schemes (Ancile Fund Lux SICAV-FIS and Ancile Fund Cayman) and segregated portfolios.
+Since its inception in 2004, INOKS channels capital for growth to companies through managed collective investments schemes (Ancile Fund Lux SICAV-FIS and Ancile Fund Cayman) and segregated portfolios.
+Companies range from SMEs to Majors with the majority operating across emerging markets.

-In April 2022, INOKS Capital launched the Africa-focused Ancile Trade Access Program ("TAP") Sub-Fund, with initial capital of US\$ 25million from British International Investment (BII), the UK's development finance institution and impact investor.
+In April 2022, INOKS Capital launched the Africa-focused Ancile Trade Access Program ("ATAP") Sub-Fund, with initial capital of US\$ 25million (expanded to US\$ 50million in 2023) from British International Investment

+(BII), the UK's development finance institution and impact investor.
 The mandate extends credit directly to SMEs and to alternative trade financiers ("ATFs"); trade-based services and products providers, including aggregators, e-commerce platforms, SME-focused banks, and non-bank financial institutions.
 Whilst the existing INOKS' Impact Framework caters for the direct SME borrowers targeted within this mandate, INOKS has adapted the ESG risk management system in order to adequately assess and mitigate ESG risks associated with INOKS' lending activities to ATFs.

 INOKS understands that its fiduciary duty extends to seek the investment community's best interest considering economic and sustainability matters alike, allowing both views to work in aligned interest or synergy rather than being adverse.
-INOKS will therefore always seek to generate through an investment - on equal grounds - a real economic value generation and a tangible profit in sustainability provided the investment complies at any time with INOKS' ESG and Impact requirements.
+INOKS will therefore always seek to generate through an investment - on equal grounds - a real economic value generation and a tangible positive impact in sustainability provided the investment complies at any time with INOKS' ESG and Impact requirements.